The Scary Situation – Day 11 G2KM Blog Challenge

 The electricity and phone services were out for days.
 Our drinking water contaminated by the flooding.
 We couldn’t drink the tap water unless we sterilized it first by boiling it for 15-minutes.
 My daddy had to get water from the Red Cross for a few days until the power restored.
 Locals recieved typhoid shots as a precautionary measure.
 I got one.

-I recall how my husband, Robin, (then my boyfriend) lived on top of a mountain.
-Concerned for my well-being, he attempted to come see me but found too many obstacles blocked his path which forced him to turn back.
+I recall how DH (then my boyfriend) lived on top of a mountain being so concerned about me attempted to come see me but found too many obstacles blocked his path forcing him to turn back.
 Eventually, he came off the mountain on his 10-speed bike to get around the road blocks.
 Isn’t he a romantic or what?
-The devastation he saw was hard to imagine as he relayed his accounts to get to me.
+The devastation he saw was hard to imagine that he told me that he encountered.
 I had not seen a lot of the damages yet.
 I knew many of the mobile homes near us had been swept away like toothpicks, including my uncle and his wife’s home.

 The governor declared a ‘State of Emergency’ in many of the southern counties.
 Schools closed for weeks or longer after the disaster.
 The high school had to stay shut down for a month because it took on flood water of several feet.
 Every time after that, when it rained I shuttered with fear.
 I didn’t know if we’d be forced from our home again or worse.
 Thankfully, the years that followed I did not have to witness another occurrence such as this.
 Old memories don’t die and even today I have flashbacks of my earlier terror when it rains hard.
 All I can do is silently pray for my fears to lessen and for us to be spared any harm.
 Talking to the Man upstairs sure does help and the scary situation without fail diminishes.